Evaluating Diffusion Models

 Last updated

-Evaluation of generative models like Stable Diffusion is subjective in nature.
+Evaluation of generative models like is subjective in nature.
 But as practitioners and researchers, we often have to make careful choices amongst many different possibilities.
 So, when working with different generative models (like GANs, Diffusion, etc.), how do we choose one over the other?

 Qualitative evaluation of such models can be error-prone and might incorrectly influence a decision.
 However, quantitative metrics don’t necessarily correspond to image quality.
 So, usually, a combination of both qualitative and quantitative evaluations provides a stronger signal when choosing one model over the other.